How Did Lee Harvey Oswald Kill President Kennedy?

 - The nearest thing to a photograph of the paper bag at the crime scene was Commission Exhibit 1302 (Warren Commission Hearings, vol.22, p.479): a photograph showing the sniper’s nest with a printed outline of the supposed location of the bag.
 The earliest known photograph of the bag was taken on the front steps of the TSBD shortly before 4pm, more than three hours after the police had entered the building; see Richard Trask, Pictures of the Pain, Yeoman Press, 1994, p.552.

 - The Warren Commission’s account of Oswald’s descent to the second floor where the encounter occurred: Warren Report, pp.149ff.
 For the problems with this account, see David Wrone, The Zapruder Film: Reframing JFK’s Assassination, University Press of Kansas, 2003, pp.170f, and Howard Roffman, Presumed Guilty: How and Why the Warren Commission Framed Lee Harvey Oswald, Fairleigh Dickinson University Press, 1975, pp.209ff (available online at http://www.ratical.org/ratville/JFK/PG/PGchp8.html).
-The known facts of the encounter are entirely consistent with Oswald having ascended from the first floor by a more direct route than that taken by the witnesses.
+The officially acknowledged facts of the encounter are entirely consistent with Oswald having ascended from the first floor by a more direct route than that taken by the witnesses.
+It is possible that the incident did not actually occur, and that Oswald was on the first floor at the time; see What Is Lee Harvey Oswald’s Alibi?

 - Several employees were on or close to the stairs and would have seen or heard Oswald on his journey to the second floor, but none did.
 Jack Dougherty was working on the fifth floor close to the stairs; he heard a shot from the floor above him, but did not report any sound from the stairs (Warren Commission Hearings, vol.6, pp.380–1).
 Nor did he or the three other workers on the fifth floor hear anyone shifting cartons of books, which would have been necessary in order to hide the rifle (Bonnie Ray Williams: Warren Commission Hearings, vol.3, pp.161–184; Harold Norman: ibid., pp.186–198; James Jarman: ibid., pp.198–211).
 Victoria Adams and Sandra Styles were with two colleagues on the fourth floor at the time of the shooting.
 Adams and Styles immediately ran to the stairway.
 Adams was asked specifically if she had seen or heard anyone else on the stairs, and replied that she had not (Warren Commission Hearings, vol. 6, pp. 388–90).
 Styles and her other two colleagues were not questioned.